 On the other hand, yours sincerely is used in a letter when the person is writing to someone known.
 They have spoken before, and the writer addresses the person as Dear Miss/Mr/Mrs.

-Also, Yours faithfully is usually used in formal letters such as business letters or job letters.
+Also, Yours faithfully is usually used in formal business or job letters.
 On the other hand, yours sincerely is commonly used in letters that are a little informal and friendly in nature.